mvanniekerkHartwig/miniwe/README.md

 ### Execution Definition

 A workflow can be executed by an execution definition.
-The execution definition name must be unique per workload.
-If the execution definition name corresponds to an existing run bucket in Cloud Storage, each stage for which output already exists in the run bucket will be skipped.
+The execution definition name must be unique for each different workflow run.
+If the execution definition name corresponds to an existing run bucket in Cloud Storage the run is considered a "rerun" and each stage for which output already exists in the run bucket will be skipped.
 The execution definition is a YAML file with the following fields:

 - name: Execution definition name
 - workflow: Name of the workflow
 - version: Version of the workflow
-- params: List of key-value pairs where the key corresponds with the reporting pipeline params.
+- params: List of key-value pairs where the key corresponds with the parameters in the workflow.

 Example execution definition for the workflow above: